 The Company identifies primary segments based on the dominant source, nature of risks and returns and the internal organization and management structure.
-The operating segments are the segments for which separate financial information is available and for which operating profit/loss amounts are evaluated regularly by the executive Management in deciding how to allocate resources and in assessing performance.
+The operating segments are the segments for which separate financial information is available.

 The accounting policies adopted for segment reporting are in line with the accounting policies of the Company.
-Segment revenue, segment expenses, segment assets and segment liabilities have been identified to segments on the basis of their relationship to the operating activities of the segment.
+Segment revenue, segment expenses, segment assets and segment liabilities are identified to segments on the basis of their relationship to the operating activities of the segment.

-Inter-segment revenue is accounted on the basis of transactions which are primarily determined based on market/ fair value factors.
+Inter-segment revenue, if any, is accounted on the basis of transactions which are primarily determined based on market / fair value factors.

-Revenue, expenses, assets and liabilities which relate to the Company as a whole and are not allocable to segments on reasonable basis have been included under "unallocated revenue / expenses / assets / liabilities".
+Revenue, expenses, assets and liabilities which relate to the Company as a whole and are not allocable to segments on reasonable basis are included under "unallocated revenue / expenses / assets / liabilities".